-5.3.2.3 Inactive SNOMED CT concepts
+Inactive SNOMED CT concepts

 New record entries should be made using SNOMED CT concepts with an active status.
-However it is possible that communications may contain SNOMED CT content that, while active at the time of entry, has subsequently been rendered inactive in the reference data (e.g. as a result of recognition ror errors such as duplication or ambiguity).
+However it is possible that communications may contain SNOMED CT content that, while active at the time of entry, has subsequently been rendered inactive in the reference data (e.g. as a result of recognition of errors such as duplication or ambiguity).
 In these cases value set testing SHOULD include analysis of information contained in the SNOMED CT history data.
 Such data will assist in establishing the relationship(s) between inactive concepts and active concepts.
 If it can be demonstrated that an inactive concept has an appropriate historical relationship to a value set valid active concept, and if the specification does not explicitly exclude inactive concepts, then the inactive concept should be regarded as valid for communication.

-For example, consider the concept [ 274638001 | asthenia ], which is now marked as an inactive duplicate in SNOMED CT.
+For example, consider the concept [ 274638001 | asthenia |], which is now marked as an inactive duplicate in SNOMED CT.
 This concept may have been active in the past, and may thus have been used in the creation a record entry.
 This historical record entry may subsequently be communicated (perhaps as part of a record extract), by which time the concept has been marked as inactive.
-If this is encountered it is possible (by analysis of the SNOMED CT history data) to identify the [ 168666000 | SAME AS ] relationship to the active concept [ 13791008 | asthenia ].
+If this is encountered it is possible (by analysis of the SNOMED CT history data) to identify the [ 168666000 | SAME AS |] relationship to the active concept [ 13791008 | asthenia |].
 Assuming the message specification does not explicitly exclude inactive concepts it is then possible to test the (active) concept for suitability in the message instance and accept it as valid.

 glossary